Best Brunch In Strasbourg: The Definitive Guide

 Hotel Maison Rouge

-Nestled between the Strasbourg Cathedral and the Petite France quarter, Hotel Maison Rouge is one of the most iconic hotels in all of Strasbourg.
+Nestled between the Strasbourg Cathedral and the Petite France quarter (read about staying in La Petite France in Bounce's neighborhood guide), Hotel Maison Rouge is one of the most iconic hotels in all of Strasbourg.
 Aside from being a top-notch accommodation option in the Alsatian capital, the hotel also offers an upscale and excellent brunch menu every Sunday from 11:00AM to 3:00PM, available in both a breakfast buffet style and a la carte items.

 The buffet features an array of savory dishes (cold cuts, smoked salmon, cheeses, roasted vegetables) as well as sweet treats (cakes, cookies, homemade yogurt, fruit salads, breakfast pastries).
 For the a la carte options, some of the popular selections include brioche French toast, muesli, pancakes, avocado toast, and eggs prepared in a number of ways.